SeanSnake93/Project_2/README.md

 ### Creating Virtual Machine

 To create my Virtual Machine I used the [Google Cloud Platform][gcp-vm] and created an instance. <br />
-The settings changed from the default where the Region (eroupe-west2) and Boot disk (Ubuntu, Ubuntu 18.04 LTS).
+The settings changed from the default where the Region (`eroupe-west2`) and Boot disk (`Ubuntu`, `Ubuntu 18.04 LTS`).

-Once done I clicked 'Create' to build my instance.
+Once done I clicked `Create` to build my instance.

 #### Opening ports

 To enable ports on my VM I needed to edit the ports my machine has access to.
-This is done by using GCP's [Firewall Rules][gcp-firewall-rules] found in the 'VCP Network' tab.
+This is done by using GCP's [Firewall Rules][gcp-firewall-rules] found in the `VCP Network` tab.
 In here I created Ports with the following settings.

 | open-flask                                                     |
 | :------------------------------------------------------------- |